 McCormick helped the federal government achieve a settlement from Atlantic Spine & Joint Institute, a pain clinic with offices in New Jersey and Pennsylvania, in which the medical practice’s owners agreed to pay $1.78 million to settle Medicare fraud allegations.

-Working with federal lawyers, McCormick also helped reach a $6.07 million settlement that resolved allegations that medical device companies EBI, LLC, of New Jersey, and Biomet, Inc., of Indiana, used kickbacks to induce physicians to purchase their bone growth stimulators.
+Working with federal lawyers, McCormick helped reach a $6.07 million settlement that resolved allegations that medical device companies EBI, LLC, of New Jersey, and Biomet, Inc., of Indiana, used kickbacks to induce physicians to purchase their bone growth stimulators.
 The case, which settled in 2014, was prompted by a former company employee who McCormick represented.

 McCormick was a featured expert on a December 2015 episode of the cable legal affairs program The American Law Journal that explored whether a criminal crackdown on corporate executives is afoot.
 Watch segment

-Appointed by Philadelphia Mayor James F. Kenney, McCormick serves as one of five members of the city’s Board of Ethics, which investigates and reviews potential ethics and conflict of interest violations, as well as campaign finance violations.
+A Philadelphia native, McCormick was recently re-appointed by Philadelphia Mayor James F. Kenney to another term as one of five members of the city’s Board of Ethics, which investigates and reviews potential ethics and conflict of interest violations, as well as campaign finance violations.
 He has served on the Board since December 2012, when he was appointed by then-Mayor Michael Nutter and confirmed by Philadelphia City Council.

 McCormick received his undergraduate degree from the University of Richmond and his J.D. with honors from Rutgers University School of Law.

-Before attending law school, McCormick served as an analyst with the Federal Bureau of Investigation in its Philadelphia office where he was responsible for researching, collecting, and distilling information and disseminating it to agents nationwide.
+Before attending law school, McCormick served as an analyst with the Federal Bureau of Investigation in its Philadelphia office, where he was responsible for researching, collecting, and distilling information and disseminating it to agents nationwide.